nygeog/beh_public/meetings/readme.md

 	Can you add…
 	The % poverty, median household income, % black and % Hispanic for the tract each point falls in.

+Maybe I should just do all census geographies.

 	Also can you add the 2010 Walkability score for each block a point falls in and the accompanying Z-score for the 5 components of the walkability score?

 	Can you add a variable that is coded as 1 if the point is within 1Km radius of the home?
 	Can you add a variable that is coded as 1 if the point is within 1Km radius of the work?

+Other ideas:
+Steve's disorder. - also to blocks pct Tree Canopy. - to blocks
+Distance to Subway. (subway entrances...)
+Homicides. - to blocks
+Accidents. - characterize blocks
+Disorder. - characterize to blocks
+Census Variables:
+Daytime population (ACS) - also characterize to blocks Esri Crime Risk to points. - also characterize blocks

+NETS - distance to nearest gyms.
+1 km near search radius.

+Get rid of angle variable for all distance variables.

 ###COHD